 I’ve always wanted to visit Florida to see the Kennedy Space Center.
 I’ve been fascinated by space exploration ever since I first saw the Apollo 13 movie back in the 90s.
 Imagine being weightless in space.
-I had so many questions.
-Coming out of Kennedy Space Center though, I am even more curious.
-I wanted to know more.
-I wanted to go back!
-If you’ve never been or have always wanted to go, I share with you today – 10 Tips for Visiting Kennedy Space Center.
-This will help you maximize your visit, save on tickets, and know which exhibits are a must see.
+If you’ve always wondered what is there to do at Kennedy Space Center, I share with you today – 10 Tips for Visiting Kennedy Space Center.
+From Kennedy Space Center Discount Tickets, space shuttle simulation, Kennedy Space Center Bus Tours, and more including how to watch a space shuttle launch at Kennedy Space Center.
 Kennedy Space Center is a quick 1-hour drive from Orlando, make sure to add it to your Travel Bucket List.

 disclosure: this is a hosted trip.
 All opinions, suggestions are our own.
 Post may contain affiliate links.